matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Soft failure
 ++++++++++++

-Motivation
-^^^^^^^^^^
+.. admonition:: Rationale

   If a user is banned from a room a server can still send events from them by only referencing events from before the ban.
 This allows fairly simple ban evasion.
 (This can also be abused when a user loses other privileges, like power levels, etc).

   When this happens it is often fairly obvious to servers, as they can see that the new event doesn't actually pass auth based on the "current state" (i.e. the resolved state across all forward extremities).
 While the event is technically valid, the server can choose to not notify clients about the new event.

   This discourages servers from sending events that evade bans etc. in this way, as end users won't actually see the events.

-Implementation
-^^^^^^^^^^^^^^

 When the homeserver receives a new event over federation it should also check whether the event passes auth checks based on the current state of the room (as